voisnoa/Follow-along-E-Commerce-Application/README.md

 This milestone focuses on creating a reusable navigation bar, ensuring seamless navigation across different pages in the application.

+**Key Objectives**

 * Create a Navbar Component: Develop a separate Nav.jsx component.

 * Integrate Navbar Across Pages: Use the Nav component in the main layout for consistent navigation.

 * Improve User Experience: Enhance the UI with styling to make the navbar modern and easy to use.

+### Milestone 17 :

+THis milestone is to write the cart schema to store products and to create an endpoint to store receive and store product details in cart.

+**Key Objectives**

+* Created a schema model for cart products.

+* Implemented an endpoint for store recieve and storing product details in a cart